-Invite love and authenticity into your relationships
+Invite Love and Authenticity into your relationships

 We reached a time in evolution when simply teaming up to meet our basic needs for food, shelter, and security is not enough anymore.

 However, when two individuals come together and commit to this path of evolution they have an opportunity to expand themselves beyond what they could do alone.

 Commitment to Growth

-This means that to continuously bring love and aliveness to the relationship, each partner ought to learn to favor striving towards expansion even at the risk of out-growing the relationship.
+This means that in order to continuously bring love and aliveness to any relationship, each partner ought to learn to favor striving towards expansion (even at the risk of out-growing the relationship).

 Claiming full responsibility for how events turned out helps to dissolve old dysfunctional patterns and prevents time and energy to be wasted in empty attempts to find blame and fault.

 Truth and Authenticity